-Metamorphic textures, structures and their significance.
+UNIT-III: Metamorphic textures, structures and their significance.
 Grades, zones and facies of metamorphism.
-A critical review of facies concept, graphical representation of facies: A.C.F. and A.K.F. diagrams.
+Zones, grades and facies concepts of metamorphism: Eskola,Turner-Verhoogen, Winkler's concepts.
+Graphical representation of facies, A.C.F., A.F.M. and A.K.F. diagrams.
+Cataclastic metamorphism and its products.

 Goldschmidt's mineralogical phase rule and its application - stress and anti-stress minerals.
 Geothermometry and Geobarometry, Fluid inclusion studies in metamorphic rocks.
+Petrogenetic aspects of important rock suites of India, such as the Deccan Traps, layered intrusive complexes, anorthosites, carbonatites, charnockites, khondalites and granitoids.